lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 5. [Major] Emotion, Despair: ac penalty opcode in first header has wrong duration.
 6. [Major] Greater Malison: change description to mention correct duration of 2 turns.
 Undocumented thac0 bonus +1 (??) removed.
 7. [Severe] Otiluke's Sphere: the same spell is cast on enemies and friends -> renaming and patching.
 In the aux spells themselves, they have different numbers of opcodes and, contrary to the description, mr *is* bypassed on enemies.
 So used the friendly version, as it has the largest number of protections, and patched the missing ones as best as possible.
 Then used this as the enemy version, changing resist_dispel 3 -> 1.
-8. [Major] Fire Shield: lacks protection against insects.
-Added protection against sectype k1insect and insect spells.
+8. [Major] Fire Shield: lacks protection against insects: added protection against sectype k1insect and insect spells.
 9. [Minor] Teleport Field: mention in description it bypasses mr.
-10. [Severe] Protection from Elemental Energy: not working, as not using correct 2da resource.
+10. [Severe] Protection from Elemental Energy: not working, as not referencing the correct 2da resource.
 11. [Harmless] Monster Summoning IV: summoning eff power 8 -> 0.
 12. [Minor] Farsight: clairvoyance opcode power 3 -> 4.
 Clairvoyance and farsight opcodes resist/dispel -> 2.
 13. [Implementation] Vitriolic Sphere: use EE damage opcode features.